ChenchenZheng/attack_on_titan_api/README.md

 # Attack on Titan API
-This is a free, easy-to-use and open-source API for anime Attack on Titan built with Ruby and Ruby on Rails.
+[AttackOnTitanApi](https://api-attack-on-titan.herokuapp.com/) is a free, easy-to-use and open-source API for anime Attack on Titan built with Ruby on Rails.
 ## Usage
-[AttackOnTitanApi](https://api-attack-on-titan.herokuapp.com/) provides a list of all characters in anime Attack on Titan.
+[AttackOnTitanApi](https://api-attack-on-titan.herokuapp.com/) provides a list of all characters and titans in anime Attack on Titan.

 Here are some examples:
 ### If you want to get all characters